 I didn’t take my camera to the barn when I went to work in the morning, so nothing to record the six+ wheelbarrows of muck taken from the stalls and dumped, the leftover haylage (fermented hay) I took from the stalls to a nearby pasture, the sweeping and raking done in the front yard, the setting up the stalls for the evening with haylage and feed, which is what I have been doing in the mornings 8-noon.
 There are usually two of us and today — my last day — Tim was the second person.
 Francine, a local young woman, has been the usual second person, but was off.
-She is getting ready to go to university and study to be a veterinarian and has been riding with Tim for years.
+She is getting ready to go to university and was studying to be a veterinarian.
+She has been riding with Tim for years.

 I have enjoyed watching Cowboy Tim teach people and horses after the work is done.
 So for the past five days I’ve not left the place except to make a wine and nacho run, and to attend a concert in Llangollen.
 The nacho run was to picking up what I needed to make a nacho casserole.
 More on cooking in a separate entry.